gchure/phd/src/chapter_01/section_06_conclusion.md

 understand how mutations and environmental perturbations influence the output of a simple genetic circuit with quantitative precision.
-While the work here specifically explores the *mean* level of gene expression of a population, I've had the privilege to be involved in several projects which explore the complete distribution of gene expression of various regulatory motifs using non-equilibrium models [@razo-mejia2020; @laxhuber2020].
+While the work here specifically explores the *mean* level of gene expression of a population, I have had the privilege to be involved in several projects which explore the complete distribution of gene expression of various regulatory motifs using non-equilibrium models [@razo-mejia2020; @laxhuber2020].
 Both equilibrium and non-equilibrium approaches, while differing in their